Appsilon/py_shiny_semantic/README.md

 bumpver update --patch # or --minor or --major, depending on the PR goal
 ```

-This command will change the abovementioned string versions, create a commit with "bump version" message, and will push to the remote.
-It is possible to enable automatic git tag creation ("Releases" section on GitHub page), but as of now this feature is set to be disabled.
+This command will change the abovementioned string versions, create a commit with "bump version" message, create a git tag and will push changes to the remote.
+Developers will find a new version under "Releases" section on the Github page.

 ## How to build and publish the package